aripo99/personal-website/blog/living.md

 There’s something amazing about living life to the fullest—just trying stuff and learning as you go.
 And I get it, there’s always an excuse not to do the thing you were thinking about.
 If you think about it long enough, you’ll always find an argument that makes sense.
 But sometimes, it’s as simple as shifting your mindset and deciding, I’ll try it no matter what.
 I’ll just get it done.

 It’s crazy how deep that is for me.
-Some of my best memories come from the most random moments—things I had a million excuses not to do but did anyway.
+Some of my best memories come from the most random moments, things I had a million excuses not to do but did anyway.

 At the same time, I hate the feeling of inaction, of sitting there later wondering what if.
 That might’ve been the only chance, and now it’s gone forever.
 You’ll never know what could’ve happened.
 And for me, I always want to know, so I’ll try to find out :)